 Fuqua's entire community is committed to creating an environment where women leaders thrive, and to elevating awareness about the positive impact women make when they engage, contribute, and have their voice heard in the workplace.

 Focused on increasing awareness among both men and women of the challenges women face in the workplace, this student-led organization is dedicated to developing a community for women within Fuqua—including students, staff, faculty, alumnae, and partners—and connects with recruiters who support female talent.
 They drive conversations about issues of women and business across Fuqua, including the Women’s Leadership Conference and a Male Ambassador Program-led discussion of the gender climate in business school.
 They also play a leading role in recruiting the next generation of female leadership through their support of the Women's Leadership Weekend and activities for Blue Devil Weekend.
 Learn more about AWIB.

-We’re proud of our long history with this nonprofit organization, which encourages women to pursue business and provides support throughout their careers.
-Since partnering in 2004, we’ve awarded 15-20 Forté Fellowships each year to a few of our most impressive female students.
-While these scholarships range from one-quarter to full tuition, Forté Fellows receive additional benefits, including:
+We’re proud of our long history with this non-profit, which encourages women to pursue business and provides support and resources throughout their careers.
+All Fuqua students may join Forté as a premium member at no cost.
+Since partnering in 2004, we’ve awarded a significant number of Forté Fellowships to outstanding MBA women who demonstrate exemplary community, team, or academic leadership.
+While these scholarships typically range from one-quarter to full tuition, Forté Fellows receive additional benefits, including: